jennifersokolov/jennifersokolov/posts/im-a-guest-on-the-experience-50-podcast.md

 tags:
   - post
 ---
 For those of you who don't know me, or just need a double dose, I speak openly about my path, passion for the work, and quirky take on life.
-Hopefully this is the first of many conversations about life, love, and healing.
+Hopefully this is the first of many conversations about creativity, love, and healing.
 Thank you so much, Mary...

 <https://www.experience50.com/podcast/feral-at-50/>